 AAS-SSRC Dissertation Workshop Series

 The Association for Asian Studies and the Social Science Research Council, with support from the Henry M. Luce Foundation, are pleased to announce the fourth jointly organized AAS/SSRC Dissertation Workshop.
 The workshop will be held in conjunction with the AAS annual conference in Chicago in 2015.

 This workshop is intended to bring together doctoral students, regardless of citizenship, in the humanities and social sciences who are (1) developing dissertation proposals or are in early phases of research or dissertation writing; and who are (2) planning, conducting, or are in the early phases of writing up dissertation research the dynamics of religion, community, and the state in Asia and who sense the substantive and theoretical value of locating their project in a comparative geographical and historical context.

-The workshop will be scheduled for the days immediately prior to the 2015 AAS annual conference in Philadelphia.
+The workshop will be scheduled for the days immediately prior to the 2015 AAS annual conference in Chicago.
 It will cover two and one-half days of intense discussion beginning the evening of March 23, and running through Thursday, March 26.

 The organizers will be able to provide financial support for participants including three night’s accommodations as well as stipends for meals and travel.
 It is hoped that participants will attend the AAS annual meeting following the workshop.

 Eligibility and Application